 In order to make sure your “hero” dailies made in Express Dailies will work with a Frame.io C2C workflow, the generated files need to match the Cloud Devices proxies as closely as possible.

 First, under Encode in the Preferences menu, set Output Tape Name to Filename.

 Next, make sure the file name of the dailies matches the original camera clip by using the $ClipName$ wildcard in Editorial Render Path under the Paths menu in Preferences.
-You can use the same settings as your typical workflow for the rest of the process.

 Similar to Express Dailies, there are a few settings we need to adjust to make sure “hero” dailies created in Resolve will work well with Frame.io C2C proxies.